 When it comes to the tent, you can leave the pack sack at home and spare yourself unnecessary ballast.
 The most radical version is the tarp.
 When you are in environmentally friendly and windless regions, it is unbeatably light in weight.
 Spanned over your sleeping place as a simple tarpauline it protects your from bad weather and offers you direct contact with nature.

-For everyone who prefers more protection from the wind, TATONKA has light-weight tents made of nylon with silicone-coated outer tents and superlight aluminium tent poles available in all sizes.
+For everyone who prefers more protection from the wind, Tatonka has light-weight tents made of nylon with silicone-coated outer tents and superlight aluminium tent poles available in all sizes.

 Clothing